Special Tribunal for Lebanon: Debate continues

 Still, tensions remained.
 In September 2010, As-Safir surveyed Lebanese opinion on the STL and documents that Nasrallah had submitted purporting to show the involvement of Israel in the assassination.
 The results showed that 60% believed the international probe was politicised, unfair and biased, and 43% supported an amendment in the method and the style of the investigation to be more impartial and neutral; 17% also called for a complete abolition of the STL; 55% viewed the documents submitted by Nasrallah as convincing evidence of the suspicion of Israel.
 Almost half the respondents (49%) also said that they did not want to accuse any side in the killing, while 34% considered Israel to be behind the assassination and 5% accused the CIA and Mossad.

 The same month, Suleiman Frangieh warned that indictments against Hezbollah could mean "there is war in Lebanon... and today the atmosphere is just waiting for a spark.
 If the international tribunal [issues] a 'sectarian' decision, then yes, why don't we cancel it?”
 He also suggested the STL was undermining Lebanon's stability instead of maintaining justice.
 Walid Jumblatt also expressed "fears [of] the dangerous repercussions" of an indictment during a visit to Syria.
 Syria's Foreign Minister, Walid Muallem, also expressed concern about the situation saying it was coordinating with Saudi Arabia over the "worrisome situation," but he added that "Lebanon alone can remove the factors that are causing instability."
-He also said that "Whoever is interested in Lebanon's stability should work on preventing the tribunal's politicization."
+He also said "Whoever is interested in Lebanon's stability should work on preventing the tribunal's politicization."
 In September 2010, a Hezbollah MP told the parliamentary Finance and Budget Commission that the Tribunal should be abolished by the end of the month "otherwise the matter will be very dangerous."
 Around the same time, Saad Hariri reiterated his support for a "strategic relationship" with Syria and also said he would not back down from supporting the Special Tribunal for Lebanon.